mac-comp127/registrar-solution/README.md

     > The waitlist never contains duplicates.

-    > A student is never both enrolled in and wait listed for the same course.
+    > A student is never both enrolled in and waitlisted for the same course.

     > If a course is not full, then its waitlist is empty.